code-lab-org/nost-tools/docs/source/learning_resources/intermediate/index.rst

 ===========================

 Once you are able to run the Science Dashboard using NOS-T, a good next step is to start with a test suite that leverages the NOS-T tools library.
-The FireSat+ test suite is the example given here.
+The `FireSat+ test suite <instructionsFireSat>` is a good next step.